Mitch Rein: Career

 Rein made a total of 18 appearances for the Gold Coast in the 2019 NRL season as the club endured a horror year on and off the field.
 During the halfway mark of the season, head coach Garth Brennan was sacked by the club after a string of poor results.
 The Gold Coast managed to win only 4 games for the entire season and finished last claiming the Wooden Spoon.

 Rein played nine games for the Gold Coast in the 2020 NRL season as the club finished ninth on the table and missed the finals.

 Rein made 20 appearances for the Gold Coast in the 2021 NRL season as the club finished in 8th place and qualified for the finals.
 Rein played for the club in their elimination finals loss against the Sydney Roosters.
 On 14 September 2021, he was released by the Gold Coast.

 In October 2021, Rein signed a contract to join Parramatta after being released by the Gold Coast.

-In round 5 of the 2022 NRL season, Rein made his club debut for Parramatta in a 26-20 victory over the Gold Coast.
+In round 5 of the 2022 NRL season, Rein made his club debut for Parramatta in a 26–20 victory over the Gold Coast.

 On 31 May 2022, Rein re-signed with Parramatta until the end of 2023.
+On 22nd Of June, Mitch Rein announced his retirement from the NRL, Playing 209 first grade games.